IELTS Reading: A smart and the best strategy to handle YES/NO/NOT GIVEN

 Clues: Lines 6-9 in Paragraph 3 clearly says, “When the water level was high, the user needed only to descend a few steps to reach it; when it was low, several levels would have to be negotiated.”

-Here, the high and low levels of water indicating the changes happening during the course of a year.
-“To descend” and “negotiated” means that the changes of position of the steps.
-Thus, all the parts match with the passage.
+Here, the high and low levels of water indicate the changes happening during the course of a year.
+“To descend” and “negotiated” means the changes of position of the steps.
+Thus, all the parts match the passage.
 So, we can give three ticks (√).

 Three ticks () = TRUE.